A Feathercraft Klondike on Loch Veyatie near Stac Pollaidh, Scotland. Picture courtesy of Giles Butler.

 Thanks, Chris, over to you:

 An inflatable kayak (IK) has the same benefits of portability as a folding kayak, and if anything can be a little lighter, and quicker to assemble.
-Most IKs are regarded as beach toys but a few, mostly white-water raft manufacturers, also produce inflatable kayaks, including some which are suited to coastal exploration.
-They include Aire (USA), Grabner (Austria), Gumotex (Czech Republic, branded Innova in North America), Incept (New Zealand) and Feathercraft (Canada); see links at Kayarchy Shopping - Sea Kayaks - Inflatable.
+Most IKs are regarded as beach toys but a few manufacturers produce inflatable kayaks that are suited to coastal exploration.
+They include Aire (USA), Advanced Elements (USA), Grabner (Austria), Gumotex (Czech Republic, branded Innova in North America), Incept (New Zealand) and Sea Eagle (USA).
+The list also included Feathercraft (Canada), but they have now ceased manufacturing.
+Links at Kayarchy Shopping - Sea Kayaks - Inflatable.

-Quality IKs are made from the same tough rubber- or plastic-coated fabrics as folders, and are built in one of two ways.
-Either the hull is an outer cover containing zipped or open-ended sleeves to take removable and repairable sponsons or air bladders, such as Aire’s 5.5-metre, 28-kilo Sea Tiger double, or Feathercraft’s Java (4.65m; 17kg) and Gemini IKs.
-Or sections of the hull skin are glued, vulcanised or heat-welded to form a sealed ‘tubeless’ vessel of at least three chambers: a wide floor and two sides.
-Examples include Incept’s solo Tasman (4.3m; 17kg) and Pacific double, or Grabner’s Holiday series of IKs (the Holiday 2 is 3.95m and 16kg).
+Quality IKs are made from the same tough rubber- or plastic-coated fabrics as folders, and are built in three ways.
+Method 1: The hull is an outer cover made of zipped or open-ended sleeves to take removable and repairable sponsons or air bladders (like inner tubes giving a tyre its form).
+Examples include Aire’s 5.5-metre, 28-kilo Sea Tiger double, or Feathercraft’s Java (4.65m; 17kg) and Gemini IKs.

 The Aires and Feathercrafts are undecked, self-bailing boats – you’ll get wet but the boat won’t swamp.
-The Incepts include a zip-back deck with a coaming hatch to take a spray skirt, while Grabner offer strap-on spray covers for their boats.
+The Incepts include a zip-back deck with a coaming hatch to take a spray skirt, as do some Advanced Elements designs, while Grabner and Gumotex offer strap-on spray covers for some of their boats.

-Once an IK gets over four metres long, longitudinal hull flex can become an issue: lower pressure hulls as found on Gumotex will sag in the middle with a heavy paddler aboard and this can affect agility and swamping.
-Grabner and Incept get round this with relatively high pressures of 0.3 bar (4.5psi) and Incept, some Grabners and the Gumotex Seakers (Seaker 1: 4.82m but 34kg!) use twin side beams instead of one big side tube to further aid longitudinal stiffness.
+Once an IK gets over about four metres long, longitudinal hull flex can become an issue: lower pressure hulls as found on the Gumotex Solar 410 will sag in the middle with a heavy paddler aboard and this can affect speed and swamping.
+Grabner, Gumotex's Seawave and Incept get round this with relatively high pressures of up to 0.3 bar (4.5psi) and Incept, some Grabners and the Gumotex older Seaker designs (Seaker 1: 4.82m long but 34kg!) use twin side beams instead of one big side tube to further aid longitudinal stiffness.
 This helps limit swamping but can also increase windage.
+As mentioned, the new DS IKs get around this by being as rigid as boards.
 Rudders and thigh braces are additional ways of improving control and paddling efficiency, and downwind sails are easily adapted to inflatables too.

 As for speeds, the fastest sea-going IKs are probably the slim but relatively tippy Feathercrafts (more an inflatable sit-on-top than an IK) and the super-stiff Incepts.
 Solo models can cruise at nearly 5 miles per hour in calm conditions.

 An IK’s biggest drawback at sea is its susceptibility to high winds.
 Because it’s relatively light, buoyant and has a lot more hull above the water than a hardshell or folding sea kayak, it can get hard to handle in winds above Force 4.
-And when the sea gets rough an IK can’t cut through the chop as efficiently as a hardshell with a knife-edged bow, while flat-bottomed hulls give little secondary stability in side waves.
+And when the sea gets rough a conventional IK can’t cut through the chop as efficiently as a hardshell with a knife-edged bow, while flat-bottomed hulls give little secondary stability in side waves.
 Strong quartering winds will also cause an IK to weathercock, which even a rear load and rudder can’t overcome.
-And so, more than with other sea kayaks, you need to carefully evaluate weather conditions with an IK, but that merely takes experience and judgement.
+And so, more than with other sea kayaks, you need to carefully evaluate weather conditions with an IK.
+That requires experience and good judgement.
 Over a couple of seasons experienced French kayaker Gael Auffret succeeded in paddling the 500-kilometre Scottish Sea Kayak Trail alone in a 20-year old Grabner Holiday 2.

 Capsizing is less of an issue and might be regarded as an IK’s safety feature, particularly for paddlers who don’t get on with the closed-in feeling of a decked hardshell.
 Although something like an Incept can be rolled, it’s often easier to get out and simply flip the boat over.
 Even if it isn’t self-bailing, an undecked IK will shed most of its water as you flip it back up.
 You then crawl back aboard, all in less than a minute; no balletic finesse, paddle floats or bilge pumping required.